FCedi/CS_Project/Sources.md

 For certain problems we asked ChatGPT for help, these where the cases we used it and what code implementations it lead to:
 - Fair_Rental_Price_Evaluator.py
     - "when I submit the form and am directed to the result page, the results only show for a second and then start to "flicker".
 How can I prevent this?"
+ChatGPT's answer led to the implementation of `st.session_state.` to save the entered values when swithcing between pages
-        -> Led to the implementation of `st.session_state.` to save the entered values when swithcing between pages
+    - We had crashes with the Openstreetmap API because of too many request and a subsequent block of my IP for any further requests, errors 111 and 403.
+We asked ChatGPT what permanent fix we can include into our code to further crash-proof our code.
+Trhough ChatGPT's answer we implemented a rate limiter with `time.sleep(1)` to reduce the request to 1 per second and a legitimate user-agent `response = requests.get(url, headers={'User-Agent': 'RentalApp/1.0 (cedric.frutiger@startglobal.org)'})` to avoid beeing refused.
     -
 - Specific_Amenities_Finder.py
     -